Mega Man Battle Network 4

 -Hold Free Tournament.
 But a scenario clear flag is up, so don't continue the game. -DarkSoul appears.
 However, a scenario flag is up, so the scenario cannot be continued.

-A character in the game is also based on Hideo Kojima, producer of the Boktai series.
-His character has these three lines in the debug command list.
+A character in the game is based on Hideo Kojima, producer of the Boktai series.
+His character has these three lines in the debug command list:

 -One day while I was on the Net, a Vampire Navi appeared in front of my Navi.
 It was terrifyingly powerful, but just when I thought I'd be deleted, Django came to my rescue.
 I'm not kidding!
 I have a feeling Django is fighting Vampires even as I talk. -Django and Otenko are probably on the Net right now battling evil and I'm going to join the fight as well. -That's it I'm going to write a sequel to Django, the Solar Boy.

 The presence of these lines suggests that the debug command file is a sort of developer clipboard.
-Kojima's character has dialog in the game, but they are different from these lines.
-These lines suggest they would have been used in sequence after major parts in the story.
-Perhaps his character was going to have these lines which would have made him sound more like a game producer, than a Django fan.
+Kojima's character has dialogue in-game, but they're different from these lines.
+These lines suggest they would have been used in sequence after major parts of the story.
+Perhaps his character was going to have these lines which would have made him sound more like a game producer than simply a Django fan.